 Frequently Asked Questions

-2. What does the audit check?
+2. What does the review check?

 Apple ID password and recovery info, two-factor authentication, Recovery Key, Recovery Contacts, Security Keys, Advanced Data Protection, iPhone passcode and Face ID settings, Stolen Device Protection, AirDrop and proximity sharing, USB accessories, iCloud backup, software updates, Find My iPhone, browser warnings, and key iPhone privacy and sharing settings.